 - 1.7.1.
 Discuss the cultural determinants of health and its effect on equity, acknowledging that differences in health status are unfair and unjust and the result of differential access to the resources necessary for people to lead healthy lives. - 1.7.2.
 Discuss how conscious and unconscious bias of health professionals may influence the care of patients. - 1.7.3.
-Describe how the history of Aboriginal and Torres Strait Islander peoples (Australian) and Maori and Pacific peoples (New Zealand) may affect their health status, perception of medical services and interactions with health professionals. - 1.7.4.
+Describe how the history of Aboriginal and Torres Strait Islander peoples (Australian) and Māori and Pacific peoples (New Zealand) may affect their health status, perception of medical services and interactions with health professionals. - Further describe how the impacts of colonisation, biased perspectives, racism, and discrimination continue to prevent Māori, Aboriginal and Torres Strait Islander Peoples from receiving safe and quality care. - 1.7.4.
 Discuss varying perceptions of health and illness across different cultures and apply this knowledge to individual patient care. - 1.7.5.
 Apply knowledge of a patient's cultural, social and religious background, and individual beliefs in developing, communicating and carrying out management plans. - 1.7.6.
 Recognise the family and community context of patients from different cultural backgrounds and its impact on consent, treatment and follow-up. - 1.7.7.
 Partner with cultural support staff, including aboriginal liaison officers, to promote cultural safety and tailor care for patients from all cultural backgrounds. - 1.7.8.
-Demonstrate a commitment to: - Understanding personal cultural values and the influence these have on your interactions with patients and colleagues - · Ongoing development of personal cultural awareness and practices - Challenge the cultural bias of individual colleagues or systemic bias within health care services where this will have a negative impact on patients.
+Demonstrate a commitment to: - Understanding personal cultural values and the influence these have on your interactions with patients and colleagues - Ongoing development of personal cultural awareness and practices - Challenge the cultural bias of individual colleagues or systemic bias within health care services where this will have a negative impact on patients.